Niria/link-board-tsoha/README.md

 # Link Board | Tsoha

-Link Board is an app where users can post links to news, articles and pictures.
+Link Board is an app where users can submit links to for example news, articles and pictures.
 Links submitted by users start a new discussion thread where other users can participate.
-The board is divided into categories for all the various topics and each link submission belongs to one of these categories.
+The board is divided into categories for all the various topics and each link submission belongs to one specific category.
+Admins can moderate user submitted content by creating private categories, managing access permissions and editing user submissions.
+All available features in the app are listed below.

 ## Features

 ### User can
-- [x] Create an account, sign in and out
+- Create an account, sign in and out
-- [x] Edit their own profile
+- Edit their own profile
-- [x] Set their profile public or private
+- Set their profile public or private
-- [x] View public profiles of other users
+- View public profiles of other users
-- [x] View threads and replies submitted by users on their profile page
+- View threads and replies submitted by users on their profile page
-- [x] View all the public discussion threads on the home page
+- View all the public discussion threads on the home page
-- [x] Select categories to filter threads to their liking
+- Select categories to filter threads to their liking
-- [x] Search for users, categories and threads
+- Search for users, categories and threads
-- [x] Submit links which creates a new discussion thread
+- Submit links to create a new discussion thread
-- [x] Choose to fetch a thumbnail for their link submission
+- Choose to fetch a thumbnail for their link submission
-- [x] Write messages in threads as a reply to the thread or another comment
+- Submit replies in threads to the main thread or another reply
-- [x] Edit the link, title, message and thumbnail of their own threads
+- Edit the link, title, message and thumbnail of their own threads
-- [x] Edit their own replies
+- Edit their own replies
-- [x] Choose favourite categories
+- Choose favourite categories and view threads from them on a separate page
-- [x] Like threads and replies
+- Like threads and replies
-- [x] Follow other users which highlights their threads and replies
+- Follow other users to highlight their threads and replies

 ### Admin can
-- [x] Create new public and private categories for links
+- Create new public and private categories for links
-- [x] Edit category name, description and privacy status
+- Edit category name, description and privacy status
-- [x] Grant and revoke private category access permissions for users
+- Grant and revoke private category access permissions for users
-- [x] Edit and hide/soft delete threads/messages submitted by users
+- Edit and hide/soft delete threads/messages submitted by users
+- View hidden content

-Check `TODO.md` for up to date tasklist.
+Check `TODO.md` for a list of potential future features.

+## Fly.io
+This app is not available on Fly.io, but you can test it locally using the instructions below.

 ## Installation
 ### Environment